nicollaspuss/nicollaspuss/README.md

 # Hi, everyone! 👋
-# Database Engineer passionate to learn!
+# Database Engineer passionate to learn.

 🔭 Currently working with **Oracle Database, MongoDB, Python, Flask, Shell Script, SQL, and PL/SQL**.
 📚 Always eager to learn new technologies and best practices in data engineering.